Abdalla21/Logistics/README.md

-Logistics is a website that company owner can register his retail branches and set up the items he is selling.
+Logistics is a website for transporting items between company branches.

-this will give the logistic workers (people who transfer items from a branch to another) an idea of the quantity of the items in each branch and see which items are low in quantity in each branch
+the company owner can register his retail branches and set up the items he is selling. this will give the logistic workers (people who transfer items from a branch to another) an idea of the quantity of the items in each branch and see which items are low in quantity in each branch